Enigma machine: Surviving machines

 In Canada, a Swiss Army issue Enigma-K, is in Calgary, Alberta.
 It is on permanent display at the Naval Museum of Alberta inside the Military Museums of Calgary.
 A four-rotor Enigma machine is on display at the Military Communications and Electronics Museum at Canadian Forces Base (CFB) Kingston in Kingston, Ontario.

 Occasionally, Enigma machines are sold at auction; prices have in recent years ranged from US$40,000 to US$547,500 in 2017.
 Replicas are available in various forms, including an exact reconstructed copy of the Naval M4 model, an Enigma implemented in electronics (Enigma-E), various simulators and paper-and-scissors analogues.

-A rare Abwehr Enigma machine, designated G312, was stolen from the Bletchley Park museum on 1 April 2000.
-In September, a man identifying himself as "The Master" sent a note demanding £25,000 and threatening to destroy the machine if the ransom was not paid.
-In early October 2000, Bletchley Park officials announced that they would pay the ransom, but the stated deadline passed with no word from the blackmailer.
-Shortly afterward, the machine was sent anonymously to BBC journalist Jeremy Paxman, missing three rotors.